zdenekpezlar/isogenie/README.md

 Instructions on launching the aplet:

--Download Sage 9.0 or higher : https://www.sagemath.org/download.html
+- Download Sage 9.0 or higher : https://www.sagemath.org/download.html

--Install bottle package - Enter "sage --pip3 install bottle" in Sage shell
+- Install bottle package - Enter "sage --pip3 install bottle" in Sage shell

--Find the path of "form.py" - eg. C:/Users/User/Implementation-Web - and open the file "form.py" in Sage shell - "sage form.py"
+- Find the path of "form.py" - eg. C:/Users/User/Implementation-Web - and open the file "form.py" in Sage shell - "sage form.py"

--Open //localhost:port from Sage shell
+- Open //localhost:port from Sage shell

 Instructions on using the aplet:

--Choose a protocol - SIDH or SITH
+- Choose a protocol - SIDH or SITH

--Enter lA, eA, lB, eB such that p = lA^eA * lB^eB - 1 is a prime with p = -1 mod 4 - eg. lA = 2, eA = 8, lB = 3, eB = 5
+- Enter lA, eA, lB, eB such that p = lA^eA * lB^eB - 1 is a prime with p = -1 mod 4 - eg. lA = 2, eA = 8, lB = 3, eB = 5

--Click on [SIDH] or [SITH]
+- Click on [SIDH] or [SITH]

--And finally, enjoy!
+- And finally, enjoy!